ReScience/ReScience-submission/code/README.md

 python netRun.py 0 60.0
 ```

-**Obs**: there is the possibility to run the code in parallel using openmp implemented by Brian2.
+**Obs**: there is the possibility to run the code in parallel using openmp implemented by Brian 2.
 To do so uncomment lines 32-33.
 Nevertheless, all simulations were done without it.

 To run protocol 1 for 60 seconds type in the console: